-Plastic surgeons in Thailand are amongst the best in the world and breast augmentation is the most popular cosmetic procedure in Thailand today.
-Already a popular holiday resort, Phuket is rapidly becoming world center for health and wellbeing, making it one of the top destinations for a medical vacation.
+Plastic surgeons in Thailand are amongst the best in the world and breast augmentation— also known as breast implants or the “boob job” is the most popular cosmetic procedure in the country today.
+Already a popular holiday resort, Phuket is rapidly becoming an international center for health and wellbeing, making it one of the top destinations for a medical vacation.

-The competition and demand for the international market also keeps the pricing competitive and the clinics are well established with tremendous reputations so the medical tourist traffic keeps the cogs in this multi-million-dollar industry, turning.
+The competition and demand for the international market also keep the pricing competitive and the clinics are well established with tremendous reputations so the medical tourist traffic keeps the cogs in this multi-million-dollar industry, turning.

-Breast augmentation is performed to give make your breasts fuller and with more shape but there are several decisions you need to make before you go ahead.
-You have the option of saline, silicone gel or biocompatible materials like soybean oil for your implants - all of which are approved and safe to use.
+Breast augmentation is performed to make your breasts fuller and with more shape but there are several decisions you need to make before you go ahead.
+You have the option of different types of implants, including those made from:

-Silicone implants are most commonly used, have a smooth or textured outer shell and come in different sizes.
-They are inserted while filled so need a larger incision than the saline option, usually in the fold beneath the breast.
+Silicone implants are most commonly used, and have a smooth or textured outer shell and come in different sizes.
+They are inserted while filled so need a larger incision area than the saline option, usually made in the fold beneath the breast.
 They are approved for augmentation or breast reconstruction in women aged 22 and over and are also used in revision surgeries to improve or correct previous procedures.

-Before silicone became an option, saline implants were used, they are quite easily detected by touch but are less expensive and are often the better option for women of heavier build as they give more coverage.
+Before silicone became an option, saline implants were more commonly used.
+While they are quite easily detected by touch, the saline option is less expensive and often a better option for women of a heavier build as they give more coverage.
 The advantages are their adjustability and that they are inflated after insertion so leave a smaller scar.
 There are no ‘silent ruptures’ and if they rupture or deflate, the saline is absorbed back into the body.
 They can be used on younger patients (under 22) and there are more options in the sizes.

 Although you will experience immediate swelling, bruising and some pain after your surgery, your breasts will be wrapped in gauze dressings and an elastic bandage or a support bra and you will be taken to a recovery room.